Paris museum brief

 Story route: palace + civilization + icons

-1. Begin in Richelieu for the palace and sculpture atmosphere.
+1. Begin in Richelieu for palace scale, sculpture courts and a less frantic opening if crowds are heavy.

-2. Move to Greek antiquities and Venus de Milo.
+2. Move through Sully to the medieval foundations or Greek antiquities, then visit Venus de Milo.

-Best if you want the Louvre to feel like a layered place, not only a famous-painting queue.
+Best if you want the Louvre to feel like a layered place: fortress, palace, ancient civilizations and famous images, rather than only a famous-painting queue.

 How beginners can understand the Louvre

 Read the Louvre as three overlapping museums: a former royal palace, a collection of ancient civilizations, and a European painting/sculpture canon.
-When a room feels confusing, ask: is this about power, faith, mythology, status, or technical skill?
+When a room feels confusing, ask: is this about power, faith, mythology, status, technical skill or the way France collected and displayed culture?

 FAQ

-Should I visit the Louvre or Orsay first?
+Should first-time visitors choose the Louvre or Orsay?

 Choose the Louvre for ancient art, Renaissance icons and palace history.
-Choose Orsay for Impressionism, a more readable building and a shorter first visit.
+Choose Orsay for Impressionism, a more readable building and a shorter first museum visit.
+Many travelers enjoy both, but not back-to-back on a rushed day.